aklump/check-pages/documentation/source/README.twig.md

 **Visit <https://aklump.github.io/check_pages> for full documentation.**

+## Clarity of Purpose and Limitation

+The mission of this tool is to provide testing for URLS and webpages in the most simple and concise syntax possible.
+For testing scenarios that require element interaction, such as clicks, hovers, scrolling, etc, there are amazing projects out there such as [Cypress](https://www.cypress.io/).
+This project will never try to compete with that crowd, and shall always restrict it's testing of the DOM to assertions against a single snapshot of the loaded URL.

 ## Terms Used

 * _Test Runner_ - A very simple PHP file that defines the configuration and what test suites to run, and in what order.  @see _includes/runner.php_.